AndisKrams/Analogue-Sound-World/README.md

 * For main content I used inter font with sans-serif as a fallback font.
 * Heading elements have quantico font and serif as a fallback.
 Headings are in light gray colour with less contrast than smaller text.
 * Navbar and footer have bright background colour and dark font colour as main content background.
-* Links are set inconspicuously in surrounding text.
+* Links are set inconspicuously in surrounding text using websites custom colors.

 ## Site features